Ultimate Guide to VR Training in 2023

 Lastly, you have to have executive sponsorship or buy–in.
 Developing sophisticated virtual reality learning courses takes considerable time and resources.
 From extensive digital twin 3d modelling to interactive design and game programming to bring it all together.

-One of our most popular pieces of content dives into this: VR & AR (XR) Application Development Costs Explained (Updated 2023).
+One of our most popular pieces of content dives into this: and AR (XR) Application Development Costs Explained (Updated 2023)

 On average organizations can expect to budget several hundred thousand dollars for a 15-minute training course.
 To make sure it’s done properly there needs to be an adequate budget allocated, so learning leaders need to be aware of the costs and have executive backing.